 Black Sheep Hit: The song "Everyday is Halloween" is probably the only evidence to younger fans that they ever played Synth Pop, and one of few songs of that period that Al Jourgensen still keeps in print.

-Fatal Method Acting: Mike Scaccia, longtime guitarist for band (he was apart of both the classic lineup and the reunited 2012 configuration) died of a seizure while the band was performing at a club in Texas in December 2012.
-Shortly before his death, he requested that the club turn down the strobe lights, but he was apparently ignored by the promoters.
+Fatal Method Acting: Mike Scaccia, longtime guitarist for band (he was apart of both the classic lineup and the reunited 2012 configuration) died of a heart attack while performing at a club in Texas in December 2012 with the band Rigor Mortis.

 Old Shame: With Sympathy is pretty much this trope summed up for Ministry.